ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 The name of the game `osu!` is **never** capitalised.
 Any words following `osu!`, if not divided by a blank space, should not be capitalised (i.e _see game mode spellings below_).
-If they are divided by a blank space, they must be capitalised if they are proper nouns (e.g. osu!
+If they are divided by a blank space, they must be capitalised if they are proper nouns (i.e. osu!
 Tournaments).

 If you have `osu!` then a word immediately following it, make sure that the word is spelt with lowercased letters (like the game modes).